 Sometimes it’s blatant.
 Sometimes it’s not.
 Sometimes it is perceived but isn’t there.
 For me, discrimination was, “I know it when I see it” kind of phenomenon.
 There were no racial comments made to me or signs to promotion and jobs that read “Whites Only” or “We Discriminate Against All Minorities”.
 My Jim Crow situation happened while I was in the California Air National Guard.
-I did not know it at the time, but the National Guard maintained a Jim Crow evaluation policy the entire time I was in service.
+I did not know it at the time, but the National Guard maintained a Jim Crow performance evaluation policy the entire time I was in service.
 I alleged in federal court the Guards discriminatory evaluation policy had an adverse impact on me and other minorities like me.
-I discovered the Jim Crow evaluation system online while researching the National Guards Dual-Status-Technician (DST) program.

 In June 2005, Steven Blum, Chief of the National Guard Bureau, an appointee of President George W. Bush published the National Guard performance evaluation policy.
 Later, in November 2009 Blum’s evaluation policy disappeared.
 It was an active policy during the time I was in the Guard and when I filed my federal complaint it disappeared.
 I had discovered that the Guard was remiss when it failed to update its performance policy during the Iraq and Afghanistan wars.
 The National Guard’s performance policy was a reflection of the Guards pay practices.

 From my home computer I downloaded the faulty performance policies, then waited for the Guard to make its move.
 During litigation the National Guard Bureau published a new performance evaluation policy which did not reference Blum’s version as its last revision.
-The Guards new 2009 evaluation policy read as if the only prior revision to its’ National Guard Technician Performance policy was published in 1997.
-The 2009 evaluation policy was inaccurate and therefore misleading, and I alleged that as much during litigation.
+The Guards new 2009 alternative version read as if the only prior revision to its’ National Guard Technician Performance policy was published in 1997.
+This new alternative version was inaccurate and therefore misleading, and I alleged that as much during litigation.
 To prove my point, the Guard’s 1997, 2005 and 2009 performance evaluation policies with court markings are provided at the back of my memoir.
-In my appeal to the Ninth Circuit Court of

-The only thing I could do during litigation was observe, write and preserve the National Guard Jim Crow evaluation system and write about it in my memoir.
-I felt it was just wrong on so many levels to deny review of my discrimination claim, and then destroy the policy that would substantiate my complaint about my experiences as a dual-status technician in the California Air National Guard.
+The only thing I could do during litigation was observe, type and preserve the National Guard Jim Crow evaluation system and write about it in my memoir.
+I felt it was just wrong on so many levels to deny review of any discrimination claim within the National Guad, and then destroy the policy that would substantiate widespread complaints about discrimination in the National Guard.

 So, why should African Americans in the Guard know about this alleged Jim Crow evaluation system?
 The answer is because Black history is important, especially if it involves pay.
 The Guards discriminatory evaluation policy affects more than me.
 It negatively impacts anyone who has ever filed a discrimination complaint in the National Guard between 1997 and 2014.

-I am not a lawyer, accountant or financial professional but If the Guard had to pay out all its discrimination claims under Title VII of the Civil Rights Act, before its budget change, it would mean the largest number of discrimination cases overturned in U.S. history due to it poor record keeping.
+I am not a lawyer, accountant or financial professional but If the Guard had to pay out all its discrimination claims under Title VII of the Civil Rights Act, before its budget change, it would mean the largest number of discrimination cases overturned in U.S. history .

-The National Guard did not keep a record of its Jim Crow evaluation performance system before it changed its budget, but I did.
+The National Guard did not keep a past record of its Jim Crow evaluation performance system before it changed its budget, but I did.
 It did not take any corrective actions to acknowledge and compensate anyone who may have been adversely affected by its discriminatory evaluation system during the Iraq and Afghanistan wars.
 Instead, the National Guard barred review of the pay documents, deleted one and then motioned to stricken other financial documents from the record and I requested the U.S. federal court sanction the National Guard for spoliation of evidence.
 The fight was real Y’all, but I got the leaked document and other ones into the federal court system to “legally” share.